magneticmojo/rock-paper-scissors-rest-api/README.md

 ##Rock Paper Scissors API
-The Rock Paper Scissors API is a RESTful API that provides a platform to play the classic game of Rock, Paper, Scissors.
+The Rock Paper Scissors API is a RESTful API that provides a platform to play the classic game of Rock, Paper, Scissors (https://en.wikipedia.org/wiki/Rock_paper_scissors).
-It is developed in Java using Spring Boot and designed to be a starting point for a larger project that others should be able to continue working on, adding functionality, endpoints or other games.
+It is developed in Java 17 using Spring Boot 3.1.1 and Apache Maven 3.9.1 and designed to be a starting point for a larger project accessible for other developers to continue working on, adding functionality, endpoints or other games.

 ####The project is separated in two main packages:
 * api - The API module.
 It contains the RESTful API for the Rock-Paper-Scissors game.